bvspa003/Stock-price-prediction-using-rfc-and-backtesting/README.md

 # Stock Price Prediction using Random Forest Classifier and Backtesting

+Published in ICCCI 2023 IEEE Conference